 Content Writer:Ehren Allen, PT, COMT

 Hip fractures are a common injury with falls, especially in the elderly.
-Hip fracture are more common with patients with thinning bones from conditions of osteoporosis.
+Hip fractures are more common with patients with thinning bones from conditions of osteoporosis.
 So, what is a hip fracture?
-It is when one of the bones of the hip(the head or neck of the femur) fractures.
+The quick answer is when one of the bones of the hip(the head or neck of the femur) fractures or the bone breaks.

 Hip fractures are dangerous because there is about a 20% mortality rate from complications which may occur.
 Issues may include: